FuelLabs/fuels-ts/apps/docs/src/guide/transactions/optimizing-frontend-apps.md

 <<< @./snippets/transaction-speed/transaction-speed-init.ts#main{ts:line-numbers}

-Once the user clicks the button, multiple sequential calls are made to the network, which can take long, because the transaction must be:
+Once the user clicks the button, multiple sequential calls are made to the network, which can take a while because the transaction must be:

 1. Estimated
 1. Funded